nswerner/handmade/NOTES.md

 -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
--OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- When on any product page X besides 1, typing into search returns page X of Y
+-OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- When on any product page X besides 1, typing into search returns page X of Y -OPEN- If an item is in a cart and then the item is deleted from the shop manager, the cart api is non responsive and the cart is broken
+-OPEN- CART API SHOULD BE PRIVATE